SoftwarePotential/softwarepotential.github.io/Configuration.Local.MultiUser-README.markdown

 Installation time
 -----------------
 * Sp.Agent.Storage.WritingStorageInaccessibleException
-The store initialization needs to run in a privileged user context.
-Make sure that the process has proper permissions
+  +  The store initialization needs to run in a privileged user context.
+Make sure that the process that runs store initialization has proper permissions.

 Application runtime
 --------------------
 * Sp.Agent.Storage.WritingStorageInaccessibleException
+  +  License Store isn't accessible for writing.
+Usually it means that the **License Store Initialization** step hasn't been performed.